uconneeb/evolution/biblio.md

 **Lewis 1998.** [A genetic algorithm for maximum likelihood phylogeny inference using nucleotide sequence data.](https://doi.org/10.1093/oxfordjournals.molbev.a025924) Molecular Biology and Evolution 15:277-283.

 **Lin and Liu 2007.** [Genetic algorithms for portfolio selection problems with minimum transaction lots.](https://doi.org/10.1016/j.ejor.2006.12.024) European Journal of Operational Research 185:393-404.

+**Lürling 2003.** [Phenotypic plasticity in the green algae Desmodesmus and Scenedesmus with special reference to the induction of defensive morphology](https://doi.org/10.1051/limn/2003014) Annals of Limnology - International Journal of Limnology 39:85-101.

 **Moalem et al. 2002.** [Epidemic pathogenic selection: an explanation for hereditary hemochromatosis?](https://doi.org/10.1016/S0306-9877(02)00179-2) Medical Hypotheses 59:325-329.